KNNGuess/KNNGuess-code/README.md

 "YOUR_NEW_PASSWORD" is the password whose strength needs to be evaluated.
 A detailed description of the KNN-PSM can be found in Appendix H of the paper.

 The output is the probability of each character in YOUR_NEW_PASSWORD being predicted by KNNGuess.
 The greater the probability, the less secure the character is, and the easier it is for the password to be guessed by an attacker.

+**Note that the results KNNGuess present do not include those with mixed popular passwords.**